-The Illinois Department of Public Health surveys long term care facilities at least once a year to evaluate their compliance with the laws and regulations.
+The Illinois Department of Public Health surveys long-term care facilities at least once a year to evaluate their compliance with the laws and regulations.
 An annual survey team usually stays in a facility 3 to 4 days.
-Other surveys are done as needed.
+Complaint surveys are done as needed.

-Residents and families can maximize the annual survey process by knowing the following information...
+Residents and families may contribute to the annual survey process

-- Every resident and family member has the right to speak privately with IDPH surveyors, even if you were not selected as part of the sample.
+- Every resident and family member has the right to speak privately with IDPH surveyors.

-- You may contact the regional IDPH office and let them know you are interested in participating in the next annual survey.
+- Contact the regional IDPH office if you are interested in participating in the next annual survey.
 Ask that your loved one be included in the sample of residents studied during the survey visit.

-- Keep an ongoing log of concerns and all of the steps you have taken to resolve them.
+- Keep an ongoing log of concerns and the steps you have taken to resolve them.
 This log can be given to IDPH prior to or during the survey process.

 - You may approach any surveyor, except those meeting privately with residents or observing the administration of medication.

-- Read the annual survey report, which should be on display and available for viewing by the general public.
+- Read the annual survey report, which should be on display in the facility and available for viewing by the general public.
 The past five survey reports should be available upon request.